-Figure 20 illustrates the composition of ground-level credit targets for the allied sector in the fiscal year 2024, with a total credit target of INR 2,93,000 crore.
+Figure 20 illustrates the composition of ground-level credit targets for the allied sector in the fiscal year 2024, with a total credit target of INR 2,930 billion.
 These financial targets represent a significant investment in the allied sector, which in turn plays a vital role in supporting livelihoods and contributing to food security and economic growth.